Ashark/archlinux-amdgpu-pro/README.md

    `cat ~/.aptly/public/dists/focal/proprietary/binary-amd64/Packages ~/.aptly/public/dists/focal/proprietary/binary-i386/Packages > Packages-extracted`
    Do not forget to replace "focal" after new distibution is released.
 Note: bionic=18.04, focal=20.04.

+   Manually remove duplicated entries.
+See more info in the gen_packages_map.sh in the beginning comment.

    There also could be such way: <s>`aptly package show "Name (~ .*)" > Packages-extracted`</s>.
 For some reason, this method shows filenames without relative path.
 So cannot use that until inversigate how to fix.

    Also files can be seen here (convenience links):